Skip to content

 • On the remote machines, make sure Go is not installed.

-• On the remote machines, your local machine’s SSH public key is on the remote machines to let Ansible connect to them.
+• Your local machine’s SSH public key added to the remote machines, allowing Ansible to connect to them.

 Overview

-To get to a running validator node, do the following:
+To deploy a running validator node, follow these steps in the exact sequence:

 1. Have the three machines prepared.